-The exact model is unfortunately only a guess from our side, but going from the fact that he got the guitar in late 50s, a Hofner Congress seems to be the most likely answer.
-If you happen to know anything on the subject, please message us using a form at the end of this article.
+The exact model is unfortunately only a guess from our side, but going from the fact that he got the guitar in the late 50s, it could be something like a Hofner Congress, but who knows?
+If you happen to know anything on the subject, please do leave a comment below.

 It seems that Syd used this guitar from around early 1963, and it was probably the guitar he had with him while playing acoustic gigs around Cambridge with David Gilmour, whom he met at Cambridge Technical College.

 The guitar is currently at the Hard Rock Cafe in Orlando, labeled as a 1963 Harmony Sovereign and Syd’s first guitar.
 This doesn’t seem to make much sense though, because by 1963 time Syd had already gone through at least two different guitars – one being an acoustic Hofner, and the second one being an electric Futurama which he played in the band Geoff Mott and The Mottoes formed in mid-1961.